Virtua Tennis 2009: Reception

+Eurogamer pointed out that the PlayStation 3 and Xbox 360 versions' online multiplayer had been improved, but otherwise complained about a "general lack of ambition".
 There were concerns that the competition was too easy, taking as much as 10 hours of gameplay before facing a competent opponent.
 Even the online action often suffered from lag and jitteriness and players "teleporting" to instantly jump across the screen.
-Impulse Gamer gave Virtua Tennis 2009 7 out of 10 saying that "[Virtua Tennis 2009] is incredibly familiar if you’ve played Virtua Tennis 3 and seeing as that came out three years ago it’s not particularly a good thing".